 These cupcakes are light and fluffy with toffee bits throughout that make for a nice little punch of flavor.
 Then they’re dipped in a rich butterscotch sauce and finished with a whipped butterbeer frosting and some lightning bolt sprinkles.

-I know there’s a fair amount of people who don’t like to use flavoring or extracts, but please be aware that the butter extract is KEY in this recipe and CANNOT just be replaced with melted butter.
+I know there’s a fair amount of people who don’t like to use flavoring or extracts, but please be aware that the imitation butter flavor is KEY in this recipe and CANNOT just be replaced with melted butter.
 You can find the imitation butter extract in the baking aisle with other flavorings, extracts, and food colors.

 So Harry Potter lovers, are you guys excited for the Fantastic Beasts and Where to Find Them movie?
 I know I am, anything to keep the Harry Potter universe alive, right?
 The trailer comes out next week and I’m pretty pumped, especially because I adore Eddie Redmayne and know he’s going to do an amazing job!